 We will also conduct independent samples t-tests on each item individually to determine the relative differences between risk and benefits ratings across the different items.
 We will summarize all t-test results by grouping and by individual item in Table [X].

-Table [X]
+Table 6

-Summary of all t-tests results for perceived benefit and perceived risk scores
+Comparing perceived benefit and perceived risk: Summary of t-test analyses